 Veterinary clinical trials generally fall into several categories, ranging from small pilot studies (proof of concept (POC) veterinary studies) to confirmatory studies in support of a veterinary product registration.
 Study sponsors that are just beginning their veterinary research endeavors may benefit from having a good understanding of the registration process and types of veterinary clinical trials required for each agency.

-Proof of Concept Veterinary Clinical Studies
+Pilot: Proof of Concept Veterinary Clinical Studies

 Before starting pivotal / confirmatory veterinary clinical studies, many companies will conduct pilot clinical trials in the target species to: